BokononsServant/MadKillerAgents/README.md

 ## Combat

-When two armies fight, units destroy themselves 1:1.
+* When two armies fight, units destroy themselves 1:1.
 5 vs 5 leaves no survivor, 5 vs 4 leaves one attacker.
-The only remaining factor is tile value.
+The only remaining factor is tile value which acts as armor for the defender.
+Before the defender looses units TV is substracted from his losses.
+5 vs 4 when the defender is on a +3 Tiles results in the attacker loosing 4 units and the defender (4-3)=1 unit.

+* When two armies fight, units destroy themselves 1:1.
+5 vs 5 leaves no survivor, 5 vs 4 leaves one attacker.
 TV gets factored in before units are lost.
 5 armies on a 3 value field fighting against 2 armies on a 1 value field -> attacker looses 0 units.
 This battle would translate into 5+3 against 2+1.
 Attacker would loose 3 units, as would the defender.
 But the attacker has 3 TV "armor", so he doesn't loose any units.
 If defender is in a city he gets extra armor equal to city size.
 When the defender in a city is defeated the city is damaged.
 When city size reaches 0 the city is destroyed.

 If one of the armies is much bigger (20x) then the other, then it looses no units and stomps the other.